 Not many RV owners, especially those who are new to the community, know about the shower P-traps.
-The P-trap under the sink is the u-shaped pipe and is easily spotted.
+This is the u-shaped pipe that can be easily spotted under the sink.
 The P-trap holds a small amount of water in it to seal the sewer gas from making its way up the pipe.

 A shower P-trap is similar to that of the sink.